Implementing a personalised approach to risk

 Learning events

-Our learning events will include contributions from:
+Our learning events include contributions from:

 - People with lived experience of being assessed for suicide risk.